Cybersecurity Tactics to Reduce ICS Software Supply Chain Risk | SPONSORED

 Current approaches that rely on passive detection of software miss the underlying reservoir of risk of both OS and application software as well as the hidden risks of vulnerable components within OT/IoT firmware.
 A new partnership between two leading ICS cybersecurity companies allows organizations to not only identify ‘known’ risks, but immediately check for vulnerabilities hidden in their embedded firmware.

-Cybersecurity Webinar: Learn How to Reduce Risk in Industrial Environments
+Cybersecurity Webinar: Learn How to Reduce Risk in ICS Software Supply Chain

 IT-based vulnerability detection solutions often miss more OT vulnerabilities than they detect–or they generate an unmanageable flood of false positives, wasting already over-stretched cybersecurity resources.